Homotopy G-algebras and moduli space operad

 the summation being in fact finite, is a morphism of DG algebras. \end{rem}

-\begin{th} A multiplication on an operad $\On$ defines the structure of a \hg algebra on $\cal O = \oplus \On$.
-A multiplication on a brace algebra is equivalent to the structure of a \hg algebra on it. \end{th} \begin{pf} The differential, the dot product and the braces have already been defined.
+\begin{thm} A multiplication on an operad $\On$ defines the structure of a \hg algebra on $\mathcal O = \oplus \On$.
+A multiplication on a brace algebra is equivalent to the structure of a \hg algebra on it. \end{thm} \begin{proof} The differential, the dot product and the braces have already been defined.
 What remains is to check the compatibility identities.
-In view of \eqref{dot} and \eqref{d}, they both are particular cases of \eqref{higher}. \end{pf}
+In view of \eqref{dot} and \eqref{d}, they both are particular cases of \eqref{higher}. \end{proof}